* Ran the website Antiwar.com

 Raimondo unquestionably encompassed many contradictions.
 He featured a photo of himself on his website with a cigarette dangling from his mouth, in a fey (and failed) pose as an homme fatale.
-He is flamboyantly gay, but promotes himself as a Buchananite conservative and was in fact Buchanan’s San Francisco campaign spokesman during the “culture war” that other gays took personally, many elections ago.
-The entire package is deceitful, and it is a calculated deceit.
+He was flamboyantly gay, but promoted himself as a Buchananite conservative and was in fact Buchanan’s San Francisco campaign spokesman during the “culture war” that other gays took personally, many elections ago.
+The entire package was deceitful, and it was a calculated deceit.

-The movement that Raimondo had cobbled out of opponents of the Iraq war, who are drawn into his site, is unabashedly fascist.
-Justin Raimondo personified an American “red-brown” alliance, like the one that surfaced briefly in the 1930s when Communists and Nazis combined forces to bring down the Weimar Republic.
-This alliance was revived after the fall of Russian Communism, when Stalinists and fascists around the world united on an old platform – war against the Jews – of which more will be said further on.
+The movement that Raimondo cobbled out of opponents of the Iraq war, who were drawn into his site, was unabashedly fascist.
+Raimondo personified an American “red-brown” alliance, like the one that had surfaced briefly in the 1930s when Communists and Nazis combined forces to bring down the Weimar Republic.
+This alliance was revived after the fall of Russian Communism, when Stalinists and fascists around the world united on an old platform – war against the Jews.

-Raimondo’s own understanding of fascism – a word he himself threw carelessly around when defaming political enemies and disarming potential critics — is utterly superficial.
-In a preposterous column titled “A Fascist America,” (March 3, 2005), he defines fascism as follows:
+Raimondo’s own understanding of fascism – a word he himself threw carelessly around when defaming political enemies and disarming potential critics — was utterly superficial.
+In a preposterous column titled “A Fascist America,” (March 3, 2005), he defined fascism as follows:

 1) “The idealization of the State as the embodiment of an all-powerful national will or spirit;

 2) “The leader principle, which personifies the national will in the holder of a political office (whether democratically elected or otherwise is largely a matter of style);